 Fatigue.
 Fibromyalgia can cause fatigue (extreme tiredness).
 This can range from a mild, tired feeling to the exhaustion often experienced during a flu-like illness.
 Severe fatigue may come on suddenly and can drain you of all your energy.
 If this happens, you may feel too tired to do anything at all.

 I felt lazy.
-My brain constantly active but feeling worse and worse about myself because I couldn't get around to doing the things I planned to.
+My brain was constantly active but I ended up feeling worse and worse about myself because I couldn't get around to doing the things I planned to.
 I was physically wrecked, the whole of my body was over-stressed and unable to take the strain of daily life.